-7.1.2 Treatment of the CPT
+8.1.1 Treatment of the CPT

+The CPT was established as part of the changes to the level of VoLL in the NEM.
 The CPT is an explicit risk management mechanism designed to limit participants' financial exposure to the wholesale spot market during prolonged periods of high prices.
 It is also designed not to hinder investment in that the CPT is set at a level that is unlikely to be triggered except in very extreme circumstances.

 Currently, CPT is set at \$150,000.
 This means that if, over a rolling 7-day period (336 half-hour trading intervals), the cumulative sum of the wholesale market spot prices equals or exceeds this threshold, then NEMMCO is required to impose an administered price cap such that spot market prices do not exceed \$100/MWh during peak times and \$50/MWh in off-peak times.
-This price cap remains in place until the sustained high prices falls away.54
+This price cap remains in place until the sustained high prices falls away.87